 Hend Hanafi was appointed by President Hosni Mubarak as head of Alexandria University.

 Hanafi was previously the vice-president for postgraduate studies and research at the same university.
+‘I will pay particular attention to the promotion of medical education, scientific research and cooperation with European universities,” said an elated Hanafi on her appointment.

 The 57- year-old paediatrician also pledged to develop education in different colleges of the state-run Alexandria University.
 ‘My selection to be the president of this prestigious university shows that Egyptian women are establishing themselves firmly in all fields.